 The feast of Athanasius reminds us of the struggle against the easy way out that human rationality so often provides us.
-It also reminds us of the whole point of it.
+It also reminds us of the whole point of that struggle.
 If God had wished to merely restore Creation then *poof* it would be done.
-But that is not how the Father, with the Son and the Spirit Created.
-Athanasius reminds us that the freewill we exercised is integral to Creation.
+But that is not how the Father, with the Son and the Spirit created.
+Athanasius reminds us that the freewill we exercised in the Garden and to today is integral to Creation.
 The *poof* God provided was the exercise of freewill.
-Jesus chose to take on the "form of a slave" in order to freely exercise the will of the Father.
-Death has meaning.
-Every aspect of Creation has meaning.
+The Father freely chose to send His Son, Jesus chose to freely take on the "form of a slave" in order to freely exercise the will of the Father.
+As Jesus shows us in his freely accepting the Cross, even death has meaning.
+Every aspect of Creation (aside from our sinfulness) has meaning.
 Nothing is chance or accident.
 Emmanuel (God with us) would have no meaning without this action.

 If he had wanted simply to be seen, he could indeed have taken another, and nobler, body.
 Instead, he took our body in its reality....